buimichaell/Algorithmn-1-Alternating-Disk-Problem/README.md

-# Algorithmn 01 - Alternating Disk Problem
+# Algorithm 01 - Alternating Disk Problem

   **Overview**: Implementation of Project 1 for CPSC-335, which uses a doubly linked list to sort out all dark disks to the left and all light disks to the right by interchanging two neighboring disks.

 ## Members: